MrStiMu/design-patterns-in-java/collections/_posts/2023-11-26-facade-pattern-in-java.md

 The Manager class can use the Mediator pattern to integrate the implementation classes.
 The Mediator pattern provides a way to reduce the coupling between the implementation classes.

-### Reference Implementation

-A reference implementation of the Facade pattern for the mobile shop example can be found on [GitHub](https://github.com/facadepatternclient/FacadePattern).
-The reference implementation provides a demo class that shows how to use the Facade pattern to generate the report.

-The Facade pattern can be used to simplify the coding and make it easier to maintain.
-It provides a way to hide the internal complexity of the system and provide a simplified interface to the client.

 Advantages of Using Facade Design Pattern
 -----------------------------------------